FUB-HCC/wikidata-bot-request-analysis/README.md

 cd doc/
 jupyter notebook
 ```
-Then you can find the file with all analyses in doc/doc.ipython.
+Then you can find the file with all analysis in doc/doc.ipython.